stitchdata/docs/_integration-schemas/harvest/v2/projects.md

       **Note**: This doesn't apply to Total Fee Projects, or projects that have a `budget_by` value of `Project_Cost`.

-  - name: "cost_budget"
-    type: "number"
-    description: "The budget value for Total Project Fees projects, or projects that have a `budget_by` value of `Project_Cost`."

-  - name: "cost_budget_include_expenses"
-    type: "boolean"
-    description: "Indicates if the budgets of Total Project Fees projects should include tracked expenses."

-  - name: "fee"
-    type: "number"
-    description: "The amount to be invoiced for the project.
-Only used by fixed-fee projects."

-  - name: "notes"
-    type: "string"
-    description: "Any notes entered about the project."

   - name: "starts_on"
     type: "string"
     description: "The start date of the project."

-  - name: "ends_on"
-    type: "string"
-    description: "The end date of the project."

-  - name: "created_at"
-    type: "string"
-    description: "The time the project was created."
 ---